Flag of Belarus: White-red-white flag

-The white-red-white flag was used by the Belarusian People's Republic in 1918 before Belarus became a Soviet Republic, then by the Belarusian national movement in West Belarus followed by use during the Nazi occupation of Belarus between 1943 and 1944, and again after it regained its independence in 1991 until the (disputed) 1995 referendum.
+The white-red-white flag was used by the Belarusian People's Republic in 1918 before Belarus became a Soviet Republic, then by several formations of the Belarusian national movement, including participants of the Slutsk Uprising and units commanded by Stanisław Bułak-Bałachowicz followed by use during the Nazi occupation of Belarus between 1943 and 1944, and again after it regained its independence in 1991 until the (disputed) 1995 referendum.

-Opposition groups have continued to use this flag.
-However, the Belarusian government has discouraged its use, claiming it is linked with Belarusian collaborators who adopted the flag during World War II.
+Opposition groups have continued to use this flag, though its display in Belarus has been prohibited by the government of Belarus, which claims it is linked with Nazi collaboration due to its use by Belarusian collaborators during World War II.
 The white-red-white flag has been used in protests against the government, most recently the 2020–2021 Belarusian protests, and by the Belarusian diaspora.

 Soviet era

 1919–1951

 Before 1951, several different flags had been in use since the Revolution.
 The earliest flag was plain red, and was used in 1919 during the existence of the Lithuanian–Byelorussian Soviet Socialist Republic.
 After the formation of the Byelorussian SSR, the lettering ССРБ (SSRB) was added in gold to the top hoist.
 This design was established with the passage of the first Constitution of the Byelorussian SSR.
 It was later modified in the 1927 Constitution where the letters were changed to БССР (BSSR) but kept the overall design the same.
 This design was changed in 1937, when a hammer and sickle and red star were placed above the letters.
 The flag dimensions were also formally established as 1:2 for the first time.
 This flag remained in use until the adoption of the 1951 flag, which did away with the letters.